gscbravo/inf/README.md

 a board.
 There is no permanent storage currently, boards and comments are stored in memory.
 A board can be created using the search at the top of the main page, or by typing a URL in the form of `/b/<board>`.
 Each comment is assigned a comment number to uniquely identify it.
+Board names are case insensitive.

 The defaults for the forum are found in variables at the top of `app.py` and can be changed from there.